nikobonomi/portfolio/content/content/projects.md

 {{< figure src="/projects/rat.png" link="/projects/rat.png" width="100%" target="_blank">}}

 ### iDA Platform
-Java - Spring - Javascript - React - Docker
+Java - SpringBoot - Javascript - React - Docker

 In the context of an InnoSuisse project, in which the main implementation partner was InterrollSA, I have developed a data gathering platform.
 The data are gathered from various machines in the quality department.
 I had to develop a Java